brooke-lampe/csce413-final-project/README.md

 ### frontend

 * Contains code responsible for the web application's user interface
-* Is written in JavaScript and utilizes the Fusioncharts.js library
+* Is written in JavaScript and utilizes the React.js framework and the Fusioncharts.js library

 ### backend